Facundo-Chiappero/chat/readme.md

 Interactive chat created with **PHP**, **CSS**, **JavaScript**, and a **MySQL** database.
 The system allows users to register, log in, and log out quickly and easily.
 Additionally, users can be **regular** or **administrators**.

-You can access the chat from this link: not yet
+You can access the chat from this link: [mychatonline.infinityfreeapp.com](mychatonline.infinityfreeapp.com)

 ## Features